bevy-cheatbook/bevy-cheatbook/src/setup/perf.md

 configuration, this page will show you some things you can try to change, to see if they help your project.

-Bevy's default configruation is designed with *scalability* in mind.
+Bevy's default configuration is designed with *scalability* in mind.
 That is, so that you don't have to worry too much about performance, as you add more features and complexity to your project.
 Bevy will automatically take care to distribute the workload as to make good use of the available hardware (GPU, CPU